Click here to get great modernist content via email

 A main concern of sous vide safety is cooking in plastic and whether or not this is a dangerous practice.
 Many scientists and chefs believe that cooking plastic at these low temperatures does not pose any risk, the temperature is about equivalent to leaving a bottle of water in your car, or in a semi during transport, in summer.
 However, I find it hard to believe that we know everything about how plastic reacts to heat, water, our bodies, and the environment.
 As such, I encourage you to read up on the safety of plastic in sous vide and plastic in general and come to your own conclusions about the safety of using these techniques.

-Cooking in plastic is a major sous vide safety concern.
-The other large safety concern with sous vide has been studied in much more detail and deals with the propagation of bacteria at various temperatures, especially salmonella.
-Salmonella only thrive in a certain range of temperatures, from about 40?F to 135?F, often referred to the ?danger zone?.
+Cooking in plastic is a major sous vide safety concern for those new to this technique.
+Another sous vide safety issue, this one has been studied in much more detail, deals with the propagation of bacteria at various temperatures, especially salmonella.
+Salmonella only thrive in a certain range of temperatures, from about 40ºF to 135ºF, often referred to the "danger zone".